-- The administrator clicks the Configure radio button in the APPLICATION PROFILE field, then clicks ADVANCED CONFIGURATION.
+- The administrator clicks the Configure radio button.

 The configuration is nearly complete.

-The Add Workload screen appears.
-The data entered on the previous screen appears in the APPLICATION PROFILE field.
+The What-If Analysis screen appears.
+The data entered on the previous screen appears under Saved Scenarios.

 - In the DATE area, the administrator selects 3/25/18 and 5/30/18 as the start and end dates, respectively, then clicks RUN SCENARIO.